Giro Agilis MIPS Review

 Our Analysis and Test Results

-The Giro Agilis MIPS stands out with its consistently impressive performance across the board, scoring very highly in our comfort, adjustability, and durability metrics.
-It only sacrifices a little bit in the weight and ventilation metrics, factors which are offset by a price tag that is less than half of most of its peers.
-Riders willing to pay more for increased ventilation and to save a few dozen grams have plenty of pricier options to choose from, while the Agilis remains an amazing value with its high-end performance and affordable price.
+The Giro Agilis Mips is a consistent performer across the board, scoring well in our comfort and adjustability metrics.
+It sacrifices a little bit in the weight and ventilation metrics and has some issues with the finish, factors which are offset by a price tag that is less than half of most of its peers.
+Riders willing to pay more for increased ventilation and to save a few dozen grams have plenty of pricier options to choose from, while the Agilis remains good value with its high-end performance and affordable price.

 Performance Comparison